dell/omnia/docs/source/limitations.rst

    on the single node.
 -  Only one storage instance (Powervault) is currently supported in the HPC cluster.
 -  Omnia supports only basic telemetry configurations.
-Changing data fetching time intervals for telemetry is not supported.
+Altering the time intervals for telemetry data collection is not supported.
 -  Slurm cluster metrics will only be fetched from clusters configured by Omnia.
 -  All iDRACs must have the same username and password.